Offline: Turn off the Internet. Use this page offline for more safety.

 Build a network-bypassing child transaction to force unstick a pending transaction (Child-Pays-For-Parent) or replace by fee.

 Instructions: Is your transaction stuck with low fees?
 1. Paste the raw Hex of the stuck transaction.
 2. Enter the Private key of the receiving end.
 3. Set an aggressive high fee rate.
-This math engine will isolate the stuck output, draft a brand new "Child" transaction, re-calculate the SIGHASH_ALL hashes, sign it using ECDSA, and give you a Raw Transaction Hex ready to be broadcasted to trick miners into confirming BOTH transactions instantly!
+This math engine will isolate the stuck output, draft a brand new "Child" transaction, re-calculate the SIGHASH_ALL hashes, sign it using ECDSA, and give you a Raw Transaction Hex ready to be broadcasted to trick miners into confirming BOTH transactions instantly?

 Generate modern P2TR (bc1p) addresses and mathematically engineer Schnorr aggregated signatures.